 Admission & Hours: $1 for children (ages 3-12) and seniors (62 and over), $2 for adults, Austin resident (ages 13-61), $3 for adults, non-resident.
 The park is open daily from 9 a.m. – 6 p.m.
 (Note that it is closed during ACL Music Festival.)

 Located in Cedar Creek, TX, 12 miles east of Austin-Bergstrom International Airport, The Dino Park is a really fun place to take the kids.
 You can walk along a tree-lined path to discover life-size replicas of dinosaurs.
 The statues range in size from the 2-foot long Compsognathus to the 85-foot long Brachiosaurus.
 There is also an interactive scavenger hunt you can try and a really great dino-themed gift shop.
 Click here to read our review of The Dino Park for more to know before you go.

-Admission & Hours: $7 per person.
+Admission & Hours: $8 for children; $9 for adults and teens.
 Children under the age of 2 are free.
 Open Friday, Saturday and Sunday from 10 a.m. – 4 p.m.

 — Champion Park